WarpZephyr/FSDATAUnpacker/README.md

 Make sure you do not reuse the same ID, or the program will throw an error.
 The max ID is entry count - 1.

-The currently supported files their supported entry counts are:
+The currently supported files and their supported entry counts are:
 ERDATA.BIN   4096
 AC2DATA.BIN  4096
 AC25DATA.BIN 8192